-- 1. Core requirements: 30 hours from ACC 201, ACC 202, BUS 105, BUS 262, BUS 268, BUS 241, ECN 250, ECN 252, FIN 350, and BUS 460.

-- International Business requirements: 12 hours from BUS 135, BUS 482, BUS 488, and either FIN 385 or ECN 340.

-- 3. Enrichment Courses or International Study: nine hours, achieved either through study abroad or three courses from the following list: ART 245, ART 270, HST 165, HST 175, HST 185, HST 249, HST 259, HST 261, HST 263, HST 265, HST 271, MUS 156, PHL 220, PSC 102, PSC 221, PSC 320, PSC 333, REL 255, REL 270, REL 280, REL 315, REL 345, SOA 105, SPC 317.

-- Language Requirement and additional electives: 12 hours, composed as follows:

-- (a) 3-12 credit hours of modern language study, with a minimum of three credit hours at the MCL 201 level or higher.
+ECN 340 International Economics -or- FIN 385 International Finance 3.
+Enrichment Courses or International Study: nine hours, achieved either through study abroad or three courses from the following list: ART 245, ART 270, HST 165, HST 175, HST 185, HST 249, HST 261, HST 263, HST 265, HST 271, MUS 156, PHL 220, PSC 102, PSC 221, PSC 320, PSC 333, REL 255, REL 270, REL 280, REL 315, REL 345, SOA 105, SPC 317. - 4.
+Language Requirement and additional electives: 12 hours, composed as follows: - (a) 3-6 credit hours of modern language study over and above the College requirement, with a minimum of three credit hours at the MCL 201 level or higher.
 The appropriate placement level is determined by the MCL faculty.
-Exceptional cases may appeal to MCL faculty for special consideration.

-- (b) For students taking less than 12 credit hours under option (a), an additional 0-9 credit hours of electives (to reach a total of 12 credit hours) from additional foreign language study (recommended) or from coursework selected from the list of enrichment courses above.
+Exceptional cases may appeal to MCL faculty for special consideration. (b) An additional 0-9 credit hours of electives (to reach a total of 12 credit hours) from additional foreign language study (recommended) or from coursework selected from the list of enrichment courses above.
 B.S.
 Requirements:

-Beyond the B.A. requirements, students must complete CSC 160; MTH 152; one mathematics elective beyond MTH 152 or one computer science elective beyond CSC 160; and one of: ACC 307, BUS 446, or ECN 445...
+Beyond the B.A. requirements, students must complete CSC 160; MTH 152; one mathematics elective beyond MTH 152 or one computer science elective beyond CSC 160; and one of: ACC 307, BUS 446, or ECN 445.

 TYPICAL COURSE SEQUENCE ASSUMES THE STUDENT HAS THE NEEDED PREREQUISITES

 FALL WINTER SPRING

-FIRST YEAR: BUS 105 BUS 135
+FIRST YEAR: BUS 162 BUS 135

-SECOND YEAR: ACC 201 ACC 202 BUS 262
+SECOND YEAR: ACC 201 ACC 202 BUS 205

-ECN 250 ECN 252 BUS 268
+ECN 250 ECN 252 BUS 168

 BUS 241

-THIRD YEAR: FIN 350 BUS 482 BUS 488
+THIRD YEAR: Study Abroad FIN 350

+J BUS 482 BUS 488

 FOURTH YEAR: BUS 460 FIN 385 -or-

-Foreign Study ECN 340
+ECN 340

-\ Students are better prepared for Foreign Study upon completion of BUS 488.

 International Business Minor

 The minor is designed for students having either a major or a minor in a foreign language or equivalent proficiency.

+BUS Organizations

+BUS 168 Marketing

+BUS 482 International Management

+BUS 488 International Marketing

+ACC 201 Accounting Principles I/Financial

-ACC 201, ECN 100 (or ECN 250 and ECN 252), BUS 262, BUS 268, ECN 340, BUS 482, and BUS 488 are required.
+ECN 100 Economics of Social Issues (or ECN 250 and ECN 252)

+ECN 340 International Economics

+Prerequisite course:
-Human Resource Management Major

-The human resource management major is interdisciplinary, combining courses from economics and business, psychology, sociology, history, communications, and ethics to prepare students to manage the human resources of organizations in the private or government sectors.
+BUS 135 Introduction to International Business Human Resource Management Major The human resource management major is interdisciplinary, combining courses from economics and business, psychology, sociology, history, communications, and ethics to prepare students to manage the human resources of organizations in the private or government sectors.
 Students study the legal, theoretical, and practical aspects of staffing, training, motivating, rewarding, assessing performance, and disciplining employees in union and non-union settings.
 Students also study one or more of these functional areas in greater depth through an internship or an independent study project.
 Those interested in graduate studies may pursue the MBA, the MA of Industrial Relations, or the MA of Industrial and Organizational Psychology.
 B.A.
 Requirements: